309thEDDGE/weave/CONTRIBUTING.md

     Parameters
     ----------
     var_1: str
-        This is our input string that we will compare
+        This is our input string that we will compare.
-    var_2: int
-        This is our input int that we will compare
-    var_3: [int]
+    var_2: [int]
-        This is a list of integers that will check if var_2 is less than the sum of integers in this list
+        This is a list of integers that will check if var_2 is less than the sum of integers in this list.
-    kwargs:
+    var_3: int (default=5)
+        This is our input integer that we will compare.
+    **var_4: str (required)
+        This string will be printed to the console during the execution of the function.
-    var_4: bool
+    **var_5: bool (optional)
-        Optional parameter.
-Will only check if the length of var_1 is less than the sum of integers in var_3 if set to True.
+        Will only check if the length of var_1 is less than the sum of integers in var_2 if set to True.
-        Default is False
+        Default is False.

     Returns
     ----------
-    A boolean value that indicates whether var_2 and the length of var_1 (only if var_4 is True) are less than the sum of integers in var_3.
+    A boolean value that indicates whether var_3 and the length of var_1 (only if var_4 is True) are less than the sum of integers in var_2.
     """
 ```